learnwithgurpreet/b.learnwithgurpreet.me/src/posts/dahi-wale-aloo.md

 Take hot pan and add coriander seeds, cumin seeds, fennel seeds, black pepper cons and roughly crush them then keep aside for further use.

-In a kadai heat ghee and add crushed masala, onion, green chillies and saute until light brown.
+In a kadai/pot heat ghee and add crushed masala, onion, green chillies and saute until light brown.

 Now add the mixture of curd, assafoetida, degi red chilli powder / paprika powder, turmeric powder, coriander powder, salt and saute continuously on medium heat until fragrant.

 Meanwhile deep fry cubed potatoes in hot oil until golden brown and cooked completely.

-Add some water, sugar in the kadai and bring it to a boil.
+Add some water, sugar in the kadai/pot and bring it to a boil.

 Once boiled, add the fried potatoes and cook for a minute and switch off the flames.